 Sphinx Orchestral Futurist Fellowship & Residency Program

-The National Orchestral Institute + Festival (NOI+F) in partnership with the National Philharmonic and The Sphinx Organization announce a new two-year fellowship and residency program that combines arts administration, orchestral performance, music curation and community engagement.
+The National Orchestral Institute + Festival (NOI+F) in partnership with the National Philharmonic and The Sphinx Organization announces a new fellowship and residency program that combines arts administration, orchestral performance, music curation and community engagement.

 Building on NOI+F’s existing Orchestral Futurist Fellowship, the National Philharmonic will offer each fellow the opportunity to expand their work into a second year through a professional residency with the National Philharmonic.

 Year 1 (Orchestral Futurist Fellowship):

-The fellowship begins with a summer fellowship at the National Orchestral Institute + Festival.
-Following their first summer at the institute, they will begin a yearlong artistic and administrative collaboration with the Director of NOI+F and staff of The Clarice Smith Performing Arts Center to plan an artistic project centered around community engagement.
-This project will be the basis for continued mentorship and iteration throughout the entire two-year program.
+The Orchestral Futurist Fellow begins with a summer fellowship at the National Orchestral Institute + Festival.
+Following their first summer at the institute, they will begin a year-long artistic and administrative collaboration with the Director of NOI+F and staff of The Clarice Smith Performing Arts Center in support of the Youth Mentorship Program and K-12 New Music project.

 The fellow will work remotely with general responsibilities ranging from 10-12 hours per month, excluding participation in the festival and the two retreats.
 The fellowship provides a monthly stipend of $300, tuition remission from NOI+F, domestic travel and housing during the festival and retreats.

-- Orchestral: As musicians of extemporary talent, each fellow will receive orchestral leadership assignments during their two summers at NOI+F, performing as principal players in one or more concerts.
+- Orchestral: As musicians of exemplary talent, each fellow will receive orchestral leadership assignments during their two summers at NOI+F, performing as principal players in one or more concerts.

 Year 2 (Orchestral Futurist in Residence):

 Following the conclusion of their first year with NOI+F, the fellow will be offered a professional residency with the National Philharmonic where they will be an important member of the NatPhil team.
-During the residency, the OFIR will have the opportunity to grow their focused project in the communities the National Philharmonic supports.
+During the residency, the Orchestral Futurist in Residence (OFIR) will have the opportunity to continue their work in the communities the National Philharmonic supports.

-The OFIR’s one season tenure with NatPhil focuses on growing their artistic project into a sustainable effort through customized mentorship and training opportunities that align with their project focus and goals, while integrating their project into the NatPhil season.
+The OFIR’s one season tenure with NatPhil focuses on growing their artistic project into a sustainable effort through customized mentorship and training opportunities that align with their goals, while supporting the Youth Mentorship Program during the the NatPhil season.